Following Amelia dot Calm

 Cawfwee replies quickly,

 “I am sorry.
-I forgot to do my mirror check when I heard you so flummoxed.”
+I forgot to do my mirror check when I found you so flummoxed.”

-He pulls out a pocket mirror out of nowhere and looks into it,
+He pulls a pocket mirror out of nowhere and eagerly looks into it,

-With ears, Cawfwee looks like a well-dressed avant-garde fellow; although there is still something uncommon about him she senses, something she cannot quite define, and it’s not only the fact that he can easily move his ears back and forth like a cat might.
+With ears, Cawfwee looks like a well-dressed avant-garde fellow to Amelia; although there is still something uncommon about him she senses, something she cannot quite define, and it’s not only the fact that he can easily move his ears back and forth as a cat might.

 Even so, Amelia is happily startled,